NLnetLabs/routinator/source/manual-page.rst

            csvcompat
-                  The same as *csv* except that all fields are embedded in double quotes and the autonomous system number is given without the prefix AS.
+                  The same as *csv* except that all fields are embedded in double quotes and the autonomous system number is given without the prefix ``AS``.
 This format is pretty much identical to the CSV produced by the RIPE NCC Validator.

            csvext
                   An extended version of csv each line contains these